 You will have access to adoptive parent profiles so you can select the perfect family for your child.
-Each family has passed a background check and a home study to make sure they are qualified and ready to welcome a child into their home.
+Each family has passed a background check and a home study to ensure they are qualified and ready to welcome a child into their home.
 Once you select a family, you can spend time getting to know them.
 You can rest assured that your child will be cared for by a family who holds the values and lifestyle you wish for him or her.

 Access to Counseling

 Making an adoption plan for an older child up is a difficult decision.
 Even though you are making choices that are best for your child, those choices can come with guilt and self-doubt.
-Lifetime’s coordinators available 24/7 to help you process these complicated emotions.
+Lifetime’s coordinators are available 24/7 to help you process these complicated emotions.
 In addition, you can receive counseling from a professional, third-party therapist at no cost to you.